Unlock user accounts

 As an administrator or a user with the Security permission, you can unlock user accounts in the Deployment Automation web interface.

-The following lockout rules are applied in Deployment Automation:
+The following lockout guidelines and rules apply in Deployment Automation:

 Deployment Automation provides the lockout mechanism for Internal Storage authentication, which is basic authentication using login and password.